Church of St. Anthony of Padua, Belgrade: The importance

 Saint Anthony of Padua Church is the only, unique and original author's achievement of Slovenian architect Plečnik in Belgrade, it belongs to the group of his most important sacral achievements, and it stands out among his entire opus.
 It is one of the rare examples among the rest of the churches of this catholic order, of mostly basilica forms, due to the type of the central building.
 Due to its modernity it fits into the Belgrade architecture between the two world wars.
-The reinforced concrete walls are covered with the red bricks, both from the inside and from the outside, except for the concrete wraths and stone frames, in the spirit of that time, and even ahead of the architecture of its time, since they anticipate the use of the materials in the contemporary architecture from the period between the seventh and the eighth decade of the 20th century.
+The reinforced concrete walls are covered with the red bricks, both from the inside and from the outside, except for the concrete wreaths and stone frames, in the spirit of that time, and even ahead of the architecture of its time, since they anticipate the use of the materials in the contemporary architecture from the period between the seventh and the eighth decade of the 20th century.
 According to the idea, first of all the return to the archetype and the source of Christianity was presented, since the universal Christian concept was implemented with the interplay of the influences of the early Western Christian and Byzantine architecture.
 Along with the church services, the spiritual music concerts are also held in the church.

 St Anthony's church was declared a cultural monument in 2010.
 (The Decision, “The Official Gazette RS, no. 29/10).